The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Toledo, OH

 English

-Mark Loomus is a Neurologist in Sylvania, Ohio.
+Mark Loomus is a Neurologist practicing medicine in Perrysburg, Ohio.
 Dr. Loomus is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Memory Loss, Spasticity, Trigeminal Neuralgia, and Seizures.
-Dr. Loomus is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Spasticity, Multiple Sclerosis (MS), and Trigeminal Neuralgia.

 What is the definition of Progressive Myoclonic Epilepsy?